TodePond/TodePondDotCom/sky/drama/readme.md

 I developed a very different approach to Kam.
 In my classroom, there was no drama, end of story.
 I half-joked to the TAs that it was a "drama free zone".
 I don't mind if we all hate each others' guts on the outside: When we walk in the door, we do our job: We do the best for the class.
 If people started telling me X or Y bad story about another TA, I'd say that's fine and all: You need to speak to Kam about it, but when you're in my classroom, we work together.

 Of course, me and Kam were both in kahoots on this.
-We knew there was a need for both leadership styles.
+We knew there was a need for both styles.
 Sometimes you need to let it all out and TALK.
 Sometimes you need to [just] get on with it and *let the jam do the talking*.

 Every day, we'd discuss how to place people best.
 Mrs X and Mr Y have been getting on each others' nerves a bit, should we split them up for a bit?
 Miss A has been complaining about Mx B a bit, could she go in your room, Lu?
 I think we need to address the tension between Mr C and Ms D: I'll have them down with me and we'll chat it out.